 - Carol has a long-standing research interest in the sociology of cancer.
-She currently directs an ESRC funded research project entitled Narratives of Living and Dying with Cancer: Sociological Perspectives (ESRC ref: RES-000-22-2031).This involves secondary data analysis of interview data collected in the following two research projects (NHS funded), in which she was the principal investigator:
+She recently directed an ESRC funded research project entitled Narratives of Living and Dying with Cancer: Sociological Perspectives (ESRC ref: RES-000-22-2031).This involved secondary data analysis of interview data collected in the following two research projects (NHS funded), in which she was the principal investigator:

 Other Research Interests